Shivanikanodia/Fraud-Detection-Engine-FlaskAPI-and-Xgboost-/README.md

 Checked If data was transformed correctly using name_steps/Features_name after preprocessing.
 Checked  actual vs predicted values, ensured doing SMOTE before splitting into train/test.
 Applying StandardScaler or LabelEncodermanually before the split.
-Ensure scale_pos_weight and Evaluated with metrics focused on PR-AUC , Recall at top k (top 500 predictions), Precision at different threshold and tuned threshold to maximize F1.

 ------